fuine/msc-thesis-typst/content/ch3_results.typ

 while the median for DES is slightly worse -- 0.185.

 #figure(image("../images/titanic/rocs.svg"),
-  caption: [
+  caption: flex-caption(
-    Mean ROC curves for the best solutions found during optimization on the Titanic dataset.
+    [Mean ROC curves for the best solutions found during optimization on the Titanic dataset.
 Curve for Logistic Regression model is provided as a reference.
-  ]
+  ],
+  [Mean ROC curves for the best solutions found during optimization on the Titanic dataset.],
+  )
 )<fig:titanic_rocs>

 #multipage-subfigures(
   ("titanic/rocs_values.svg", [ROC AUC]),
   ("titanic/eers_values.svg", [Equal Error Rate]),
-  caption: [
+  caption: flex-caption(
-    Box plots of RAUC and EER values for each run of the experiment on the Titanic dataset.
+    [Box plots of RAUC and EER values for each run of the experiment on the Titanic dataset.
 Each dot denotes a single run of the experiment ],
+  [Box plots of RAUC and EER values for each run of the experiment on the Titanic dataset.]
+  ),
   label: <fig:titanic_raucs_eers>
 )